Active Directory Manager service configuration

-The Active Directory Manager executes all of the business rules within each Active Directory Manager profile via the use of a Windows Service.
-Before the Active Directory Manager service can be started, it needs to be configured correctly.
-Use the "Active Directory Manager Service Setup" screen to specify these settings.
+The Active Directory service executes all of the business rules within each Active Directory Manager profile via the use of a Windows Service.
+Before the Active Directory service can be started, it needs to be configured correctly.
+Use the "Active Directory Service Setup" screen to specify these settings.

-This screen can be accessed via the Desktop Edition > Modules > Active Directory Service Setup menu, or directly through the Active Directory Manager via the Open > Active Directory Service Setup menu
+This screen can be accessed via the Desktop Edition > Automation > Active Directory Service Setup screen.

 Service Name